crisnc100/FlexBreak/src/docs/GamificationMigration.md

 ## Overview

-This document outlines the steps required to complete the migration to a centralized gamification system for DeskStretch.
+This document outlines the steps required to complete the migration to a centralized gamification system for flexbreak.
 The goal is to eliminate type inconsistencies, centralize logic, and improve system reliability.

 ## Current Issues